About the trial

 How did the trial work?

 The solar flexible exports trial allowed participating households to export up to 5kW of excess solar energy to the grid.
-Using smart solar inverters, AusNet balanced customers’ exports against local network supply and demand.
+Using smart solar inverters, we balanced customers’ exports against local network supply and demand.
 By doing this, we can begin to reduce excess strain on the network.

 We partnered with SA Power Networks to trial this approach with partial funding from the Australian Renewable Energy Agency (ARENA).